lgbt-foundation/whitepaper/whitepaper.md

 ## THE LGBT TOKEN

-LGBT Token is cryptocurrency with the primary goal to tokenizing the pink economy with blockchain technology and thus bridge the gap between the industries that already profit from the LGBT community and the community itself, so both parties can improve their operation.
-The LGBT Token is proposed to be issued by non-for-profit foundation (“Foundation”), as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.
+LGBT Token is cryptographic asset with the primary goal to tokenizing the pink economy with blockchain technology and thus bridge the gap between the industries that already profit from the LGBT community and the community itself, so both parties can improve their operation.
+The LGBT Token is proposed to be issued by the LGBT Foundation, as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.

 > **We will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**